Visorask/sarotate/README.md

    - [Deleted] Old versions.

 ## What is it?
 This script was created with the help of 88lex.
-It uses portion of his amazing sasync (https://github.com/88lex/sasync) script.
 This was written mainly for CloudBox users but can be utilized by anyone.

 # Requirements
  1. Any dependencies needed are taken care of by the script besides rclone.